jamesshore/quixote/README.md

 Quixote runs in the browser and works with any test framework.
 The following examples use [Karma](http://karma-runner.github.io), [Mocha](https://mochajs.org/), and [Chai](http://chaijs.com/).

-Quixote works by rendering elements in an iframe and checking how they were rendered.
-Under the covers, it uses [getComputedStyle()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) and [getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect).
+Quixote works by rendering elements in an iframe and allowing you to check how they were rendered.
+Under the covers, it uses the [getComputedStyle()](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) and [getBoundingClientRect()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) DOM APIs.

 To use Quixote, follow these steps: